zeittresor/py_gen_amiga_mod/README.md

 Note: This project is in very early state, but each version is working already.
 In this state the sounds are mostly crazy, the harmonic is the next step i am working on.

+If you just want to visulize the notes created for each pattern use my script https://github.com/zeittresor/py_mod2pdf (it is creating a PDF document of a selected Amiga Protracker .mod file).

 Output Test: